cloud-elements/devportal/docs/elements/salesforce-files/index.md

 sitemap: false
 ---

-## Welcome to the Salesforce Documents Element
+## Welcome to the Salesforce Files Element

 #### At a Glance